Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 How are SHA256 and BIP39 word lists used to generate a seed phrase?

-In this step, the random source data is run through a SHA256 hash function.
+In this step, the random source data is run through the SHA256 hash function.
 The first X digits of the checksum are then added to the random source data/entropy, where X is equal to: (amount of bits of entropy / 32).

 256 bits of entropy (256/32 = 8) - add the first 8 bits of the checksum to the random data